tjackr/Weatherio/README.md

 ## Contribution

-1. Don't push to main
+1. Push only to main branch after tested fully in development branch

 2. ...